ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/02_pocket_analysis/scripts/README.md

 SASA was also calculated for the consensus pocket region alone by using `Pocket_JmjC_all` as both the surface selection and the output selection, based on the centered trajectory (`md_0_60_center_4.xtc`).

 Together, these two SASA calculations distinguish solvent exposure of the pocket within the full JmjC domain environment from solvent exposure of the pocket region alone.

+## Scripts

+The following shell scripts were used in this workflow:

+- `make_pocket_consensus.sh`: defines the consensus pocket and derived index groups
+- `pocket_rmsd.sh`: calculates pocket RMSD
+- `pocket_rg.sh`: calculates pocket radius of gyration (Rg)
+- `pocket_sasa.sh`: calculates SASA for JmjC and the consensus pocket
+- `pocket_sasa_only.sh`: calculates SASA for the consensus pocket only